educational

 Some examples: Eagle Eye Networks offers a feature called Smart Video Search, that supports natural language queries and over 4,000 camera models, including direct Lightspeed POS integration.
 CheckVideo emphasizes speed, claiming to cut search time by 90%.
 Spot AI uses a hybrid system with both local and cloud storage.
 Solink focuses specifically on linking transactions to video footage.

 It is worth noting that vendor responsiveness can vary greatly.
 Some companies treat inquiries from a single location as a low priority.
-Remember: A vendor who won’t respond to presale emails is unlikely to provide excellent support when your system fails during your busiest weekend.
+Remember: A vendor who doesn’t respond to a presale email in a timely manner presale emails is unlikely to provide excellent support when your system fails during your busiest weekend.

 Tier 3: Enterprise LP Stacks